SafetiPin-App/SafetiPin_ML/README.md

 ###### How to use the Repository:

-The training is done on a dataset prepared in voc format.
+- The training is done on a dataset prepared in voc format.
 For COCO dataset, there is a script which converts coco dataset format into voc dataset format.
-Download the base vgg model from link here and put it into folder model.
+- Download the base vgg model from link here and put it into folder model.
-The training can be initiated by running python train.py -p /path/to/vocdataset.
+- The training can be initiated by running python train.py -p /path/to/vocdataset.
-The configuration for Faster RCNN is saved in lib/config.py.
+- The configuration for Faster RCNN is saved in lib/config.py.
 The settings are as per our requirement and can be changed as per dataset.
-For people interested in using our model, please download the file from the link here and save it in model folder.
+- For people interested in using our model, please download the file from the link here and save it in model folder.
-The inference can be done either using jupyter notebook present in the repository or by running following files python train_frcnn.py
+- The inference can be done either using jupyter notebook present in the repository test.ipynb or by running following files python train_frcnn.py

 Example Output: